 This guide provides general information only.
-The descriptions of the law and the OSE are not intended to be exhaustive.
-Please contact the OSE with any questions regarding interpretation of the law.
+The descriptions of the law and the OSE in this guide are not intended to be exhaustive.
+Please review the Advisory Opinions and Declaratory Rulings on our website or contact the Legal Division of the OSE with any questions regarding interpretation of the law.